Once you have graduated from university in the United Kingdom, you can progress to a master's or doctorate or step into a career.

-Post Work Permit in UK
+Post Work Permit in the UK

-From the summer of 2021, all international students who complete their courses and earn their degree can apply for a Graduate Visa; this allows you to work for 2 years in any career (or 3 years for PhD students).
+All international students who complete their courses and earn their degree can apply for a Graduate Visa; this allows you to work for 2 years in any career (or 3 years for PhD students).
 A “Graduate Visa” means you get 2 years to test the market, take as many jobs as you want and experience the UK world of employment.

 Well paid jobs

-The big-name employers will often recruit future employees directly from universities at job fairs.
+Big-name employers will often recruit future employees directly from universities at job fairs.

-In the UK most graduates will have their first job contract agreed upon before receiving their results.
-This first position usually carries a starting salary of around US$40,000 rising to market rates for that industry at the end of the first year.
+In the UK, most graduates will have their first job contract agreed upon before receiving their results.
+This first position usually carries a starting salary of around US$40,000, rising to market rates for that industry at the end of the first year.

-Once established in a career most UK employees are expected to switch employers every 5 years to increase their earnings, promotion prospects and knowledge; this leads to a buoyant employment market where the best people can earn the best salaries.
+Once established in a career, most UK employees are expected to switch employers every 5 years to increase their earnings, promotion prospects and knowledge; this leads to a buoyant employment market where the best people can earn the best salaries.

-Diverse field and career options in UK
+Diverse field and career options in the UK